freddev/misc/angular_spring_aws/README.md

-### crud webapp with angular fe, springboot be, deployed to aws - fredrik vallbo
+### crud webapp with angular fe, springboot be, deployed to aws
 how to create a crud web application with angular frontend and spring boot backend, deployed to aws
 #### step 1: create a document database in mongodb atlas